-It’s tricky to identify negative thinking patterns because our thoughts feel so immediate and true.
-We have a habit of accepting them uncritically, without questioning them.
-Also, worrying about something bad that may happen may draw you in, making you feel like you’re doing something about the problem, even when you’re making things worse for yourself.
+It’s tricky to identify negative thinking patterns, because our thoughts feel so immediate and true.
+We have a habit of accepting them uncritically, without questioning.
+Also, worrying about something bad that may happen can draw you in, making you feel like you’re doing something about the problem, even when you’re making things worse for yourself.
 For some of us, overthinking can feel like a proxy for control.
 By keeping thoughts of the stressor in mind, we may feel like we can control what’s going to happen.
-In fact, many of life’s stressors are not controllable so focusing too much on them just drains mental and emotional energy and prolongs the body’s stress response.
+In fact, many of life’s stressors are not controllable, so focusing too much on them just drains our mental and emotional energy and prolongs the body’s stress response.

-Below are 3 negative thinking patterns to avoid and what to do instead:
+Following are 3 negative thinking patterns to avoid—and what to do instead:

-Pay attention to when your thinking is starting to get repetitive or negative.
+What to Do Instead: Pay attention to when your thinking starts to get repetitive or negative.
 When you notice rumination, make yourself break the cycle.
-Get up and do something else, go for a walk, or reach out to a friend (but don’t just continue the rumination out loud by whining to them).
+Get up and do something else: Go for a walk or reach out to a friend (but don’t continue the rumination out loud by whining to them).
 Don’t overeat or drink too much alcohol to avoid the negative thoughts.
 Try to change your thinking to a problem-solving focus that is more deliberate and strategic.

-Overthinking is when you go over and over different choices in your mind, trying to imagine every possible outcome and everything that could happen in the future, to make sure you make a perfect choice.
+Overthinking is when you go over and over different choices in your mind, trying to imagine every possible outcome and everything that could happen in the future, to make sure you make the perfect choice.
 Your focus is on avoiding mistakes and risk.
 The problem with overthinking is that it’s an attempt to control what isn’t controllable.
 You don’t have a magic eight-ball that can predict the future.
 With most choices, there are unknowns.
-For example, when you choose a partner in life, you don’t know what situations the two of you will face and how your partner will react to each and every situation.
-Overthinking can take away your joy in situations like choosing a college, changing jobs, getting married, having kids, buying a house and so on.
-It can make you too averse to risk and scared to act.
-It can keep you stuck and unable to leave a bad relationship or choose a different career path.
+For example, when you choose a partner in life, you don’t know what situations the two of you will face and how your partner will react to each situation.
+Overthinking can take away your joy in situations like choosing a college, changing jobs, getting married, having kids, buying a house, and so on.
+It can make you too risk-averse and scared to act.
+It can keep you stuck, unable to leave a bad relationship or choose a different career path.

-Limit the time you spend thinking about a decision before acting.
+What to Do Instead: Limit the time you spend thinking about a decision before acting.
 Give yourself a deadline to decide, even if it feels uncomfortable.
-Only allow yourself to research a few alternative options — not every single one.
-Don’t be so hard on yourself.
-You are only human and it’s not the end of the world if you make a mistake.
+Only allow yourself to research a few alternative options — not every one.
+Don’t be so hard on yourself: You are only human, and it’s not the end of the world if you make a mistake.
 You can learn from it.
 Overthinking results from anxiety, so practice stress-management techniques like yoga, running, nature walking, or meditating.

 Cynical hostility is a way of thinking and reacting that is characterized by angry mistrust of other people.
 You see other people as threats.
 They may cheat you, take advantage, let you down, deceive you, or otherwise cause you harm.
 Cynical hostility involves interpreting other people’s behavior in the worst ways.
-You may think the driver ahead of you is being deliberately slow to frustrate you or that your friend has some ulterior motive.
+You may think the driver ahead of you is being deliberately slow to frustrate you, or that a friend has an ulterior motive.
 Cynical hostility can ruin your relationships and increase your blood pressure.
-Research shows it is associated with heart disease and shorter telomeres.
-Telomeres are protective coverings at the ends of your chromosomes.
-They fray with age, so shorter telomeres are a sign of cellular aging).
+Research shows it is associated with heart disease and shorter telomeres, the protective coverings at the ends of your chromosomes that fray with age.
+(Shorter telomeres are a sign of cellular aging.)

-Try to get some distance from your judging thoughts.
-Notice when you begin to think distrustfully and deliberately think of alternative ways of seeing the situation.
+What to Do Instead: Try to get some distance from your judging thoughts.
+Notice when you begin to think distrustfully, and deliberately think of alternative ways of seeing the situation.
 What are some more benevolent or less toxic motives for people’s behavior?
 Learn to reserve judgment and look for the evidence before labeling people.
 Notice how your own behavior may be pushing people away or prompting them to react negatively to you.